 What happens next?

 One of the main features of the redevelopment at 33 Saxon Street is the public open space.
 We want to work with the community to make sure this space is useful, useable and well loved.
-We'll be asking for your thoughts on how the space should be designed in August.
-You'll be able to submit your ideas online and at in-person workshops at 33 Saxon Street.
+Visit Conversations Moreland and share your ideas in our short survey.

 - Strategic Framework for 33 Saxon Street, Brunswick (PDF 448Kb)

 - Site map of 33 Saxon Street, Brunswick (PDF 647Kb)